 - Reconciliation and refunds: These and a handful of other blockers are mostly housekeeping on Wefunder’s side, and we usually don’t handle them until it’s time for a final tranche.
 However, if all other blockers have been cleared and our housekeeping items are keeping available funds from climbing over your minimum, we’ll make an exception and clear them early.

 Woohoo!
 Your money has been disbursed, but there are a few more steps...

-1. Once all investments are disbursed, we’ll follow up with your executed contracts and a final investor list.
+1. Once all investments are disbursed, we’ll follow up with a zip drive of your executed contracts and a final investor list.
 Remember, once contracts are executed you have a legal relationship with your investors.
 Be mindful to adhere to the terms of the contract, and to keep their personal information secure.